ivicanikolicsg/model_provenance_testing/README.md

 ```
 python tester.py --prompt_id -1 --file_parents <parent_file> --file_candidates <tested_models_file>
 ```
-The tester first caches the outputs of prompts of all parents (because they are reused accross all tested models) and stores them
+The tester first caches the outputs of all parent LLMs accross different set of prompts (because they are reused accross all tested models) and then stores them.
+All future testers can use these cached outputs, by specifying the prompt_id, i.e. instead of `--prompt_id -1` which means recompute outputs, you can use `--prompt_id <prompt_cache_id>`, where `<prompt_cache_id>` increase sequentially `0,1,...`, check the folder `cached_prompts` for available ids.